maciej-bendkowski/boltzmann-brain/README.md

 the given system.
 However, such an additional non-trivial tuning procedure causes a not insignificant change in the underlying probability model.
-In extreme cases, such as for instance requiring *80%* of internal nodes in plane binary trees, the sampler might unavailable or be virtually ineffective due to the sparsity of tuned structures.
+In extreme cases, such as for instance requiring *80%* of internal nodes in plane binary trees, the sampler might be unavailable or virtually ineffective due to the sparsity of tuned structures.

-Please tune with caution!
+**Please tune with caution!**

 ### Basic usage
 *Boltzmann Brain* ships with a few executables.
 To generate a sampler module you